ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_package_removal.rst

 ~~~~~~~

 #.
 Update the removal issue in the collection's issue tracker and close the issue.
 #.
-Announce cancelled removal in The Bullhorn.
+Announce canceled removal in The Bullhorn.
 #. `Re-add collection to Ansible X+1 <readd_collection_>`_.

 Re-adding collection to Ansible